 While the link between long-term cardiovascular disease (CVD) and 5-HT2A receptor function is not well established, concerns have been raised in the past about drugs targeting this receptor, making it an important consideration for off-target activity.
 For 5-HT2A agonists currently on the market, serious cardiac events are rare, but some 5-HT2A agonists and anti-depressants have been shown to affect blood pressure.
-There is also a link between increased cardiovascular co-morbidity in patients with schizophrenia.1,2 although it is unclear whether this would result in You can find out more about the cardiovascular effects of drugs targeting the 5-HT2A receptor here.
+There is also a link between increased cardiovascular co-morbidity in patients with schizophrenia.
+You can find out more about the cardiovascular effects of drugs targeting the 5-HT2A receptor here.

 5-HT (serotonin) receptors / 5-HT in coronary arteries

 This model assesses the effect of your test article on coronary artery vasoconstriction via 5-HT (serotonin) receptors in comparison to 5-HT (serotonin).

 This model assesses the effect of your test article on vasoconstriction of denuded arteries via 5-HT (serotonin) receptors in comparison to 5-HT.